IBM-Cloud/ibm-developer-extension-vscode/README.md

 - Create a project using one of the two methods below:
     - `bx dev create` using the Bluemix Developer CLI (outside of VS Code)
     - [Bluemix Web console](https://console.ng.bluemix.net/developer/getting-started/)
-- Download and open the *project's folder* locally in the VS Code editor
+- Open the *project’s folder* locally in the VS Code editor
 - Use the `bx dev build` command to build the app into a Docker image
-- Use the `bd dev debug` command to run the app in local Docker for development
+- Use the `bx dev debug` command to run the app in local Docker for development
+- Use the `bx dev run` command to run the app in local Docker in release mode
 - USe the `bx dev deploy` command to deploy the app (in the Docker container) to Bluemix

 ### Using CloudFoundry workflow: